IgorOffline/RustedBytes-rsloop/docs/development.md

 ## Profiling

 Profiling support exists behind the Rust `profiler` feature and uses Tracy.
-Release wheels for Linux and macOS include this feature; local development builds need it enabled explicitly.
+Published wheels do not currently include this feature.
+Local development builds must enable it explicitly.

 Example build: